D. J. Snelten: Chicago Dogs (second stint)

 On July 31, 2023, Snelten signed with the Chicago Dogs of the American Association of Professional Baseball.
 In 14 games for the Dogs, Snelten pitched to a 3.33 ERA with 40 strikeouts in 24 1/3 innings of work.
 In September 2023, Snelten was loaned to the AAPB's Fargo-Moorhead RedHawks to participate in the 2023 Baseball Champions League Americas, which the RedHawks won.

 Sultanes de Monterrey

 On December 12, 2023, Snelten signed a minor league contract with the Los Angeles Angels.
 However, on April 10, 2024, Snelten signed with the Sultanes de Monterrey of the Mexican League.
 In 15 games for Monterrey, he recorded a 5.23 ERA with 15 strikeouts across 10 1/3 innings pitched.
 Snelten was released by the Sultanes on June 3.

 Guerreros de Oaxaca

 On June 15, 2024, Snelten signed with the Guerreros de Oaxaca of the Mexican League.
 In 10 relief appearances, he posted a 3.24 ERA and 12 strikeouts over 8 1/3 innings.
 Snelten was released by Oaxaca on July 5.

 Chicago White Sox

 On January 16, 2025, Snelten signed a minor league contract with the Chicago White Sox.
 He did not make an appearance for the organization before he was released on May 16.

+San Diego Padres

+On December 23, 2025, Snelten signed a minor league contract with the San Diego Padres.
+Snelten was released by San Diego prior to the start of the regular season on March 24, 2026.